danwhitston/benefits-modeller/SAMPLE_BENEFIT_RULES.md

 The carer element is £156.45 per month (i.e. per assessment period), or twice that if both partners are caring for different people.

-## Rule 11 - An allowance for childcare under UC
+## Ruleset 11 - An allowance for childcare under UC

 Source: p68-70